site search by freefind |

 "Laban replied, "It is not our custom here to give the younger daughter in marriage before the older one."
 Gen. 29:26

 The first, and most important, context is Scriptural context.
 The second type of context, as we saw last week, is Historical context.
-The final aspect of context we want to look at is the social context.
+The final aspect of context we want to consider is the social context.

-In Western Civilization we tend to read the Bible from our own point-of-view.
+In Western Civilization, we tend to read the Bible from our own point of view.
 However, the Bible was written in Eastern Civilization.
-Even within the Bible there are two major social conditions.
-The Old Testament was written from a Hebrew point-of-view, while most of the New Testament was written mainly by Jews with a large Greek influence.
+Even within the Bible, there are two major social conditions.
+The Old Testament was written from a Hebrew point of view, while most of the New Testament was written mainly by Jews with a significant Greek influence.

 Hebrew is a language that is constantly drawing pictures - The Lord is my shepherd - green pastures, still waters.
 It works through illustrations, stories and poetry - the trees clap their hands, God rides the chariot of the wind.
 This does not mean that historical stories are figurative.
 History is history, but the Hebrews thought and communicated more in pictures.
 The Greeks were more concrete and exact.
 They thought in terms of science and facts.
 God used both languages to convey Who He is and the good news of the gospel.

-To correctly understand many verses, stories, and events we must "get inside" the minds of those who lived them.
+To correctly understand many verses, stories, and events, we must "get inside" the minds of those who lived them.
 We must set aside our own way of looking at them and understand how the people who first heard or read the words would have understood them.
-An extremely important question to ask in Bible Study is: What did this mean to the people who first heard it?
-A lot of misunderstand about the Book of Revelation, for example, would be avoided if we first asked this question.
+A crucial question to ask in Bible Study is: What did this mean to the people who first heard it?
+Many misunderstandings about the Book of Revelation, for example, would be avoided if we first asked this question.

 Let's take an example.
 Read Luke 11:5-8.
-From a Western point-of-view we read this story and say, "That wasn't a very nice friend."
-From the point-of-view of the listeners of Jesus, the reaction would be one of total disbelief and horror.
+From a Western point of view, we read this story and say, "That wasn't a very nice friend."
+From the point of view of the listeners of Jesus, the reaction would be one of total disbelief and horror.
 In their society, hospitality was a sacred duty.
-Even today missionaries to poor eastern countries can testify that when they are out preaching their hosts will save and go without food just so they can provide a meal for their guests.
-Here is person who has a friend come in from a long journey.
-He would gladly have gone hungry himself to feed this visitor, but he has no food in the house at the late hour.
+Even today, missionaries to poor Eastern countries can testify that when they are out preaching, their hosts will save and go without food just so they can provide a meal for their guests.
+Here is a person who has a friend come in from a long journey.
+He would gladly have gone hungry himself to feed this visitor, but he had no food in the house at this late hour.
 Without refrigeration, most food was eaten the day it was prepared.
-He needs help.
-He knows a friend who always has extra food so he goes to him, calling on a covenant relationship - “friend” is a covenant term.
+He needed help.
+He knew a friend who always has extra food, so he goes to him, calling on a covenant relationship - “friend” is a covenant term.
 In Jewish society, no man in his right mind would refuse such a request.
-It would be a high honour to be included in blessing this traveler.
-To respond as this man did he would have to be lower than dirt.
+It would be a high honour to be included in blessing this traveller.
+To respond as this man did, he would have to be lower than dirt.

 What is the context of this story?
 Prayer.
 Is Jesus saying that God is unwilling to answer the requests of His people?
 Of course not.
 This is similar to the parable of the Unjust Judge.
 Jesus is vividly making the point that we do not receive from God just because we are covenant friends.
 We must ask, seek, and knock.
 We must be specific - three loaves.
 Our covenant friendship with God is the basis on which we ask, but if we don't ask - and be persistent - nothing happens.
 If we are unaware of the social context, we miss the depth of the story.

 Just as with Historical context, we can often understand much of the social context by studying the Scriptures.
-In the above example a knowledge of Old Testament laws and practices would have shown the social context without any need of outside help.
+In the above example, a knowledge of Old Testament laws and practices would have shown the social context without any need for outside help.
 In other cases, our knowledge of social conditions can be enriched by reading Bible helps.
-Archeology and other sciences have much to teach us about the life styles of ancient people.
+Archeology and other sciences have much to teach us about the lifestyles of ancient people.

 In the beginning Scripture, Jacob was deceived by Laban because he did not understand the customs or society of Laban.
-He blundered in and ended up marrying two women because of his ignorance.
+He blundered in and ended up marrying two women due to his own ignorance.
 I am sure he wished he had known his social context!
-In the same way, many verses are misunderstood, misapplied, and sometimes even represented as saying the opposite of what they really mean just because we are ignorant of the social context.
-Always try to understand a portion of Scripture from the point-of-view of the original hearers before making modern day applications.
+In the same way, many verses are misunderstood, misapplied, and sometimes even represented as saying the opposite of what they really mean due to our ignorance of the social context.
+Always try to understand a portion of Scripture from the point of view of the original hearers before making modern-day applications.

 WEEK SEVEN PROJECT

 1. Read the Book of Ruth.
-Make notes on all that you learn from the Book itself [do not use outside helps] on the society and culture in which Ruth lived.
-Also keep an eye out for any historical details you may see.
+Make notes on all that you learn from the Book itself [do not use outside help] on the society and culture in which Ruth lived.
+Also, keep an eye out for any historical details you may see.

 Day One: Read the Book of Ruth out loud.